uhs-robert/recycle-bin.yazi/README.md

 ## 🧠 What it does under the hood

-This plugin serves as a wrapper for the `trash-cli` command, integrating it seamlessly with Yazi.
+This plugin serves as a wrapper for the [trash-cli](https://github.com/andreafrancia/trash-cli) command, integrating it seamlessly with Yazi.

 ## ✨ Features

+- **📂 Browse trash**: Navigate to trash directory directly in Yazi
+- **🔄 Restore files**: Bulk restore selected files from trash to their original locations
+- **🗑️ Empty trash**: Clear entire trash with confirmation dialog
+- **📅 Empty by days**: Remove trash items older than specified number of days
+- **❌ Permanent delete**: Delete selected files from trash permanently
+- **🔧 Configurable**: Customize trash directory

 ## 📋 Requirements